Here’s the history on Black History Month …. BHM 2019

 1969-1970:The expansion of Black History Week to Black History Month was first proposed by the leaders of the Black United Students at Kent State University in February 1969.
 The first celebration of the Black History Month took place at Kent State one year later, in February 1970.

-1976: In any case, it was in 1976 as part of the United States Bicentennial, Black History Month was officially recognized by the U.S. government.
+1976: As part of the United States Bicentennial, Black History Month was officially recognized by the U.S. government.

-1987:Black History Month was first celebrated in the United Kingdom in 1987; it is now celebrated annually in October.
+1987:Black History Month was first celebrated in the United Kingdom; it is now celebrated annually in October.

-1995: It was in 1995 that Canada 1st celebrated Black History Month, following the initiative of the Honourable Jean Augustine, Canada’s first black Member of Parliament.
+1995: Canada recognizes and celebrates Black History Month, following the initiative of the Honourable Jean Augustine, Canada’s first black Member of Parliament.

 BCBHAS – Black History Month 2012 to 2018